roynalnaruto/plonk/docs /notes-lp.md

 =======================

-Langrangian polynomials are introduced as a means of constructing continuos functions from discrete data.
+Langrangian polynomials are introduced as a means of constructing continous functions from discrete data.
 With alternative polynomial constructions, discrete data sets can be approximated; Langrangian polynomials, however, from a solution that fits data exactly.
 This is